-This is why I prefer a broader approach: the business solution integration, in which change management is a means, rather than an end.
+This is why I prefer a broader approach: solution integration, in which it is a tool, rather than an end.

-What is a business solution?
+What is a solution?

 How to integrate solutions?

-Comparison of both approaches on an example
+Comparison of the two approaches with an example

 In change management mode:

-- Stakeholders: Employees and colleagues of the replaced manager, both managers
+- Stakeholders: employees and colleagues of the replaced manager, both managers

-In business solution integration mode
+In solution integration mode

 - Solution: Replace the retiring manager with a new one